priyanshisharma/Leetcoding-Challenge/August/README.md

 # August-Leetcoding-Challenge

-This repository contains the solutions I submitted during the June Leetcoding Challenge.
+This repository contains the solutions to the August Leetcoding Challenge.
 Below are the links of questions on LeetCode if you wish to try them yourself!

 * Day 1 - https://leetcode.com/problems/detect-capital/
 * Day 2 - https://leetcode.com/problems/design-hashset/